tobiimdp12/gym-app/README.md

 # Challenge Javascript

-You can use this app to search exercises to do it at the gym or wherever 🙂 .Also you can see some examples videos about the selected exercises and you can added it to you favorite list or your Rutines List.
+You can use this app to search exercises to do it at the gym or wherever 🙂 .Also you can find some videotutorials about the selected exercises and you can added it to you favorite list or your Rutines List.

 ## Skill Facilitator